mhadam/snowplow.wiki-fork/setup-guide/Upgrade-Guide.md

 ## Snowplow 97 Knossos

 This release brings 4 new webhook adapters (Mailgun, StatusGator, Unbounce, Olark) to Snowplow.
-Follow the corresponding webhook set-up guide [[Webhook setup]]
+Follow the corresponding webhook set-up guide in [[Setting up a webhook]]

 ### Updating the configuration